Game Management Unit 44A

 Areas: Quail can be found throughout all elevations in Unit 44A from 500 to 5,000 feet.
 Quality bird hunting is usually found along the foothill areas within this unit.
 The large lower elevation washes also have concentrations of quail.
 Such washes have a variety of ironwood, mesquite and Palo verde trees that quail favor.
 The desert surrounding the agricultural fields consistently holds good numbers of birds and is usually unaffected by lack of summer rains.
 Remember large portions of the agricultural fields are privately owned and some are closed to hunting.
 Quail are not totally dependent on open water but are often found near a water source.

 For the western portion of the unit the favorite spot is along the Bill Williams River.
 This river is in most places a perennial stream that flows from Alamo Lake into Lake Havasu.
 The Bill Williams River is the boundary for Units 44A and 16A.
 There are several ranches along the river including the Lincoln Ranch and Planet Ranch.
-Both of these ranches are posted no trespassing so do not enter them without the landowners' permission.
+The Arizona Game and Fish Commission’s Planet Ranch Conservation and Wildlife area is open to hunting on the eastern half of the property.
+Hunters should check the information kiosks at either gated entrance for current information.
 The western part of the river is within the Bill Williams National Wildlife Refuge.
 The Refuge allows hunting only on the south side of the river.
 Any hunting done on the Refuge must meet their rules and regulations.
 Please note that you may only be in possession of NON-TOXIC SHOT while hunting the refuge.
 For additional refuge information call (928) 667-4144.

 The upper end of Alamo Lake, Santa Maria River, Big Sandy, and Date Creek Rivers are all good places to find quail.
 This area can be very thick with mesquite and salt cedar but with a good dog, a limit is fairly common.
 You get to this area off the State Route 93-Alamo Road (dirt Alamo Road).
 This road is 38 miles of two-wheel-drive dirt road that ends at Alamo Lake.
 You need to turn northeast on the Palmerita Ranch Road approximately two miles southeast of the Wayside Inn.